jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (b) may reconstitute the committee.

 ### 71 Determination of complaint or notice of conviction by professional conduct committee
-(1) As soon as is reasonably practicable after a complaint or notice of conviction is referred to a professional conduct committee, it must determine whether—
+(1) As soon as is reasonably practicable after a complaint or notice of conviction is referred to a professional conduct committee, the committee must make 1 or more of the following determinations—
   (a) the Board should review the competence or fitness of the social worker concerned to practise as a social worker (or both); or
   (ab) the Board should review the social worker’s individual scope of practice; or (b) in the case of a complaint, the committee should—